beiji-ma/matrixone-internals/docs/chapter_1_unix_oracle_git.md

 To fully understand why MatrixOne’s architecture has endured, it is essential to see how **semantic modeling** underpins all these aspects.
 This foundational concept will be explored in depth in a dedicated article, *MatrixOne and the Rise of Practical Semantic Modeling*, which serves as the cornerstone for the rest of this series.

 > *"Software lasts when its structure means more than its interface."*

+> *MatrixOne’s longevity is no accident — its secret lies in structure taking precedence over interface.*